Skip to content

 Employee stole from us

-Avatar photoby Peter Done17 September 2012
+Avatar photoby Garett Batz17 September 2012

 Q: An employee has been signed off sick but has been caught working for one of our customers.
 We carried out a stock check and found equipment and chemicals are missing.
 He has resigned from his position but what do we do about the theft of the items?